jzofe/prophetia/README.md

 OPEN - SOURCE
 ### SERIOUS WARNING: PROPHETIA IS NOT AN 'ORDINARY' SCRIPT.
 ONLY USE IT IF YOU KNOW WHAT YOU'RE DOING.
 YOUR ALL SYSTEM LOGS ARE COMPLETELY DELETED AND OVERWRITTEN.
 YOUR NETWORK SETTINGS/CONFIG MAY CHANGE!!

-Connect to the internet with 15+ layers with PropHetia, no one will be able to track you!.
+Connect to the internet with 15+ layers with PropHetia.

 ## 🛠️ Setup